-rcd2 Background of Disease: “Collie PRA”, or rod-cone dysplasia type 2 (rcd2), is a form of retinal degeneration that has been a health concern in rough and smooth collies for decades.
+Background: “Collie PRA”, or rod-cone dysplasia type 2 (rcd2), is a form of retinal degeneration that has been a health concern in rough and smooth collies for decades.
 In this disease, an abnormal development (dysplasia) of the rods and cones (the light sensitive cells in the eye) leads to an early onset of night blindness that is typically apparent by the time pups are 6 weeks of age.
 In most cases, the rcd2-Affected dog is completely blind by the time it is 1 year old.

-rcd2 Mutation Identified: After many years of study at Cornell University by scientists in the laboratory of Drs.
+rcd2 mutation identified: After many years of study at Cornell University by scientists in the laboratory of Drs.
 Greg Acland and Gus Aguirre, the mutation causing rcd2 was identified (1).
 This work was supported prior to 2006 by the Morris Animal Foundation and also by continued contributions of the Collie Health Foundation.

 Benefits & Limits to All Genetic Testing: Many Collie breeders already make use of OptiGen’s services to test their dogs for Collie Eye Anomaly (CEA), and so they are aware of the great advantage that genetic testing offers.
 With informed breeding practices, breeders can immediately avoid producing dogs that are affected with specific diseases.
 Since genetic testing can be done at any age, each dog’s genetic status can be known even before clinical disease signs are recognized.
 Over several generations of selection away from the disease gene, breeders can eliminate a disease gene completely from their line.

 BUT, there are basic limits for all genetic tests.
 Any DNA test is only able to identify a specific change in DNA (e.g. a mutation) that is being tested.
-For example, the rcd2 DNA test detects one specific mutation in the rcd2 gene and the CEA test detects a specific mutation in a different gene.
+For example, the rcd2 DNA test detects one specific mutation in the RD3 gene and the CEA test detects a specific mutation in a different gene.
 Both mutations cause eye diseases but the DNA tests can only detect the specific type of mutation for which it is designed.
 The rcd2 test will not identify any other forms of PRA that may occur.
-At this point we are not aware of other forms of PRA that occur in the collie but many breeds do have multiple types of PRA to contend with and this is a possibility in any breed.
+At this point we are not aware of other forms of PRA that occur in the Collie but many breeds do have multiple types of PRA to contend with and this is a possibility in any breed.

-Page last updated October 29, 2008
+Page last updated February 22, 2017

 Copyright 2005 OptiGen · Design and Programming by Spider Graphics Corporation®